zenml-io/zenml-huggingface-sagemaker/README.md

 ## 🧑‍💻 How To Run This Project

 There are two paths you can take this with the project.
-You can
+You can either use a notebook or run it in scripts.
+Choose whichever path suits your learning style.

 ### 📓 Use a Jupyter notebook